EgoMI: Learning Active Vision and Whole-Body Manipulation from Egocentric Human Demonstrations: INTRODUCTION

 \section{INTRODUCTION}

 Learning from large-scale human demonstrations represents a powerful pathway toward scalable robot skill acquisition.
 Recent advances in imitation learning have shown promising results in training robots directly from human collected data.
-However, many critical challenges emerge from the embodiment gap between humans and robots.
-During manipulation tasks, humans naturally integrate head movements with hand actions, dynamically adjusting their viewpoint to maintain visual contact with objects, anticipate occlusions, and retain spatial information.
+However, a significant barrier persists in the form of the \emph{embodiment gap}, the fundamental mismatch between human demonstrators and robotic platforms.
+During manipulation tasks, humans actively integrate head and eye movements with hand actions, dynamically adjusting their viewpoint to maintain visual contact with task-relevant objects and resolve occlusions.
 This active perception strategy is fundamental to how we understand and interact with our environment.

-In contrast, many robotic systems rely on fixed external or wrist-camera views that cannot replicate this coordinated visual behavior.
-When learning from egocentric human demonstrations, this embodiment gap creates severe distribution shifts, as the dynamic viewpoint changes present in human data cannot be reproduced by static robot perception systems.
+In contrast, many contemporary robotic systems rely on static-external camera configurations that cannot replicate this coordinated visual behavior.
+This creates a severe distribution shift when learning from egocentric data, as the task-driven viewpoint changes inherent in human demonstrations cannot be reproduced by fixed sensing systems.
 Various methods attempt to minimize the embodiment gap through strategies such as restricting to wrist mounted cameras \cite{9126187, chi2024universal, shafiullah2023bringing, young2020visualimitationeasy} or projecting top camera views into a coordinate-invariant representation \cite{chen2024arcapcollectinghighqualityhuman, wang2024dexcap}.
 However, for more complex tasks that require searching or looking with the head, the learned policy is unable to reproduce the demonstrated behavior.
-The inability for robot policies to remember what it has seen in the past further adds to this gap.
-Together, these mismatches create substantial embodiment gaps that hinder policy learning and degrade imitation performance.
+Furthermore, the inability of standard policies to maintain a persistent spatial memory of past observations exacerbates this gap, leading to context loss during rapid head movements.